 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-The earliest notion of such grey area was first made on December 2nd, 1983 by Jerry Schwarz, who posted a message on Usenet expressing his concerns about confusion during online interactions and how it may effect Usenet.
+The earliest notion of such grey area was first made on December 2nd, 1983 by Jerry Schwarz, who posted a message on Usenet expressing his concerns about confusion during online interactions and how it may affect Usenet.
 He offered several suggestions for how to address these problems with online communication:

 8. Avoid sarcasm and facetious remarks.

 Without the voice inflection and body language of personal

 communication these are easily misinterpreted.
 A sideways